hirusha-adi/subdomain-scanner/README.md

 # subdomain-scanner
-a fast, multithreaded subdomain scanner
+a fast, multithreaded subdomain scanner.
+I am not responsible for anything done with this script!

 # How to start?
 1. open a terminal in the folder